elastic/package-spec/README.md

 Expected package files, e.g. `manifest.yml` themselves have a structure to their contents.
 This structure is described in specification files using JSON schema (this is point 2. above).
 These specification files are also written as YAML for readability.

-Note that the specification files primarily defined the structure (syntax) of a package's contents.
+Note that the specification files primarily define the structure (syntax) of a package's contents.
 To a limited extent they may also define some semantics, e.g. enumeration values for certain fields.
 Richer semantics, however, will need to be expressed as validation code.

 # Specification Versioning